ROCm/hipBLAS/docs/install/Windows_Install_Guide.rst

 git clone -b release/rocm-rel-x.y https://github.com/ROCm/hipBLAS.git

 Replace x.y in the above command with the version of the HIP SDK installed on your machine.
-For example, if yo uhave HIP 6.2 installed, then use ``-b release/rocm-rel-6.2``.
+For example, if you have HIP 6.2 installed, then use ``-b release/rocm-rel-6.2``.
 You can add the SDK tools to your path with an entry such as:

 ::